-Click 'add shape' to your template and you will have the option of selecting a rectangle or an oval.
+Click 'add shape' to your template and you will have the option of selecting a rectangle, oval, or triangle.

 Once you have your shape selected, let's start on the left side of the builder under "layers".

 Double click to rename your layer.
 Carefully naming your layers is important because when you produce with your templates in Producer, you will edit your template based on the layer names.

 Click the 3 vertical dots on the right side, to open additional options.
 On this dropdown you can check whether or not you want this layer to be editable.
 If this box is checked, you will be able to update or change the text within Tagboard Producer.
 If the box is unchecked, you will not be able to make any changes to the text layer in Tagboard Producer.
 From this modal, you can also rename, duplicate, or delete the layer.

 The lock icon allows you to lock or unlock a specific layer as you are building your template.

 Once you add a shape layer, the individual layer will have a series of customization on the right rail.
 Let's walk through those, from top to bottom: